Current views - March 2018

 Cash has defensive and opportunistic qualities in uncertain and volatile markets.

 The economy continues to lag the expansion seen in other markets and political uncertainty remains.
-However, we are mindful of the market derating and that investors are underweight the UK equity market.
+However, we are mindful of the market derating and that investors are underweight in the UK equity market.

 Strong cyclical upturn in economic growth is supportive, although the strength in the euro may temper performance.